/**

 kiss.router.updateUrlHash(newRoute, reset)

-// Perform action before routing
+// Perform verifications before routing

 // The routing can be interrupted if the method beforeRouting returns false

-const doRoute = await kiss.router.hooks.beforeRouting(newRoute)
+// const doRoute = await kiss.router._beforeRouting(newRoute)

 // Propagate the hash change